bologer/anycomment.io/readme.txt

 **Enhancements:**

-* New visual design for frontend
+* New design
-* Optimized main JavaScript file, removed some dependencies and now it is much lighter
+* Optimized main JavaScript file, removed some dependencies and now it lighter
+* Other little cosmetic changes and improvements

 **Fixes:**